Symplectic GARK methods for partitioned Hamiltonian systems: Conclusions

 \section{Conclusions}

-In this paper we have derived symplectic GARK schemes in the GARK framework, which allow for arbitrary splitting of the Hamiltonian into different Hamiltonian systems.
+This paper derives partitioned symplectic schemes in the GARK framework, which allows for arbitrary splittings of the Hamiltonian into different Hamiltonian subsystems, which works also in the case of a more general Hamiltonian flow $\fun(\y)=\mathbf J \nabla H(\y)$ with an arbitrary, but skew-symmetric matrix $\mathbf J=- \mathbf J^\top$.
 The derived symplecticity conditions reduce drastically the number of GARK order conditions.
-We show that symmetric GARK schemes are time-reversible and construct symmetric and time-reversible GARK schemes based on a symplectic GARK scheme and its time-reversed scheme.
+We show that symmetric GARK schemes are time-reversible and construct symmetric and time-reversible GARK schemes based on composing a symplectic GARK scheme and its time-reversed scheme.
 A special attention is given to partitioned symplectic GARK schemes, which can be tailored to a specific splitting w.r.t. potentials or potentials and kinetic parts, resp.
-We show that symplecticity and self-adjointness are equivalent, and show how the coupling matrices $\A^{l,m}$ and ${\hat \A}^{l,m}$ can be chosen to guarantee explicit schemes.
-Using different orders for different parts of the splitting defines one way to exploit the multirate behaviour given by different potentials $V_1$ and $V_2$ of a Hamiltonian, where $V_1$ is characterized by a fast dynamics and cheap evaluation costs, and $V_2$ by a slow dynamics and expensive evaluation costs, resp.
-Numerical tests for a coupled oscillator verify the theoretical results.
+We show that symplecticity and self-adjointness are equivalent, and show how the coupling matrices $\A^{\{\ell,m\}}$ and ${\hat \A}^{\{\ell,m\}}$ can be chosen such as to construct explicit schemes.
+Using different discretization orders for different parts of the splitting defines one way to exploit the multiscale behavior of different potentials $V_1$ and $V_2$ of a Hamiltonian, where $V_1$ is characterized by a fast dynamics and cheap evaluation costs, and $V_2$ by a slow dynamics and expensive evaluation costs, respectively.
+Numerical tests for a coupled oscillator confirm the theoretical results.

-Next steps will be to derive tailored symplectic GARK schemes for specific couplings arising in applications on the one hand, and to generalize symplectic GARK schemes to multirate symplectic GARK schemes, which use different step sizes for different partitions to exploit the multirate potential.
+Future work will be to derive efficient symplectic GARK schemes tailored for couplings arising in port-Hamiltonian modeling on the one hand, and to generalize symplectic GARK schemes to multirate symplectic GARK schemes, which use different step sizes for different partitions to exploit the multirate potential.
 Another task will be to generalize this Abelian setting to a Non-Abelian setting used in lattice QCD, for example, where the equations of motion are defined on Lie groups and their associated Lie algebras.